What is Local Keyword Research?

 - Directions

-Optimising for local SEO isn’t just about keywords and rankings—it’s also about delivering an exceptional user experience.
+Optimising for local SEO is about delivering an exceptional user experience as well as ranking highly for your target keywords.
 Google considers user experience signals, like mobile responsiveness and page speed, when ranking websites.
-A well-designed, user-friendly site can significantly boost both your SEO performance and customer satisfaction.
+A well designed, user friendly site can significantly boost both your SEO performance and customer satisfaction.

 Key Factors to Prioritise:

-Ensure your website is fully mobile-friendly.
-Since many local searches are conducted on mobile devices, your site must load quickly and display seamlessly across all screen sizes. - Fast Loading Times:
+- Mobile optimisation: Ensure your website is fully mobile-friendly.
+Since many local searches are conducted on mobile devices, your site must load quickly and display seamlessly across all screen sizes.

 Several tools can streamline your local keyword research and enhance your overall SEO strategy.
 Here’s an overview of popular tools and how they can support your efforts: